Learning coding/design/AI

 1 Introduction

 Having been evolved for the last three decades, outcome-based education (OBE) has moved from a policy rhetoric into a practice architecture in curriculum design, and an accreditation measures in higher education mostly particularly is engineering education(Asbari and Novitasari, 2024; Mahrishi et al., 2025).
-It is also recognised that OBE has shaped the way in which universities have constructed learning experiences through identifying clear, assessable graduate attributes that are informed by industry-standards.
-The shift from input-oriented education to an outcome-based paradigm has been promoted by accreditation organisations worldwide, which have adopted continuous improvement cycles by which graduates not only achieve attainment of technical competence, but also problem solving skills, communication and appreciation of ethics in addressing complex problems (Cruz et al., 2020; Syeed et al., 2022).
+Additionally it is recognised that OBE has formed the best way wherein universities have constructed studying experiences by way of figuring out clear, assessable graduate attributes which might be knowledgeable by industry-standards.
+The shift from input-oriented schooling to an outcome-based paradigm has been promoted by accreditation organisations worldwide, which have adopted steady enchancment cycles by which graduates not solely obtain attainment of technical competence, but in addition downside fixing abilities, communication and appreciation of ethics in addressing complicated issues (Cruz et al., 2020; Syeed et al., 2022).

-In this context, Information Theory and Coding (ITC) is a core area in the formation of engineers and information scientists.
-ITC is a mathematical foundation for the technology of communication, data compression and error-control.
-Fundamental subjects such as Shannon’s source and channel coding theorems, entropy, mutual information, and error control codes are very abstract in nature and require substantial mathematical reasoning (Kumar et al., 2023; Mielikäinen, 2022; Ling and Krishnasamy, 2023).
-You should be familiar with probability, linear algebra, discrete math and reasoning about algorithms in order to get the most out of it.
-Due to the abstract nature and cumulative format of ITC, a majority of undergraduates have struggled in ITC with continual misconceptions, fragile transfer of knowledge, and disparate outcomes.
-In the absence of timely formative feedback, such difficulties typically never are solved and tend to cumulate, which in turn hinder students’ capacity to use theory for solving real engineering tasks(Raza et al., 2024).
+On this context, Info Concept and Coding (ITC) is a core space within the formation of engineers and knowledge scientists.
+ITC is a mathematical basis for the know-how of communication, knowledge compression and error-control.
+Basic topics equivalent to Shannon’s supply and channel coding theorems, entropy, mutual info, and error management codes are very summary in nature and require substantial mathematical reasoning (Kumar et al., 2023; Mielikäinen, 2022; Ling and Krishnasamy, 2023).
+Try to be aware of likelihood, linear algebra, discrete math and reasoning about algorithms as a way to get probably the most out of it.
+As a result of summary nature and cumulative format of ITC, a majority of undergraduates have struggled in ITC with continuous misconceptions, fragile switch of data, and disparate outcomes.
+Within the absence of well timed formative suggestions, such difficulties sometimes by no means are solved and have a tendency to cumulate, which in flip hinder college students’ capability to make use of idea for fixing actual engineering duties(Raza et al., 2024).

-A proposed solution to this problem is blended learning, which offers online modules that are flexible as well as face-to-face teaching (Sala et al., 2023; Panday et al., 2025; Younas et al., 2025).
-Online materials can include narrated derivations, visual simulations, adaptive quizzes and collaborative discussion forums, while class time is used for sense-making and peer teaching activities.
-With the use of online learning analytics along with in-class formative assessment, faculty can identify learning gaps sooner.
-Early intervention is important, as mistakes in the beginning can affect subsequent content (Tempelaar et al., 2024; Riegel, 2024).
+A proposed answer to this downside is mixed studying, which gives on-line modules which might be versatile in addition to face-to-face educating (Sala et al., 2023; Panday et al., 2025; Younas et al., 2025).
+On-line supplies can embody narrated derivations, visible simulations, adaptive quizzes and collaborative dialogue boards, whereas class time is used for sense-making and peer educating actions.
+With the usage of on-line studying analytics together with in-class formative evaluation, school can establish studying gaps sooner.
+Early intervention is vital, as errors at first can have an effect on subsequent content material (Tempelaar et al., 2024; Riegel, 2024).

-The advent of generative artificial intelligence (GAI) in the last few years is a further element in this hybrid approach.
-Powerful language models as well as domain-specific tools are expected to provide a variety of explanations (elaborated, easy, difficult), lead readers through step-by-step derivations(complete proofs on-demand), generate tailored examples and exercises, offer MATLAB/Python code completion and dynamically detect computational or conceptual errors in real-time(Dwivedi et al., 2023; Kasneci et al., 2023; Pinto et al., 2024; Batista et al., 2024; Mo and Crosthwaite, 2025).
-In ITC, which calls for accurate language processing and the blending of abstract reasoning with computational skills development alone, AI could function as a dynamic scaffold, tailoring support to learners’ pacing and necessity (Mahrishi et al., 2025; Khawrin and Nderego, 2023).
+The arrival of generative synthetic intelligence (GAI) in the previous couple of years is an additional factor on this hybrid strategy.
+Highly effective language fashions in addition to domain-specific instruments are anticipated to offer a wide range of explanations (elaborated, simple, tough), lead readers by way of step-by-step derivations(full proofs on-demand), generate tailor-made examples and workouts, provide MATLAB/Python code completion and dynamically detect computational or conceptual errors in real-time(Dwivedi et al., 2023; Kasneci et al., 2023; Pinto et al., 2024; Batista et al., 2024; Mo and Crosthwaite, 2025).
+In ITC, which requires correct language processing and the mixing of summary reasoning with computational abilities improvement alone, AI might operate as a dynamic scaffold, tailoring help to learners’ pacing and necessity (Mahrishi et al., 2025; Khawrin and Nderego, 2023).

-But there are also risks to such opportunities.
-There is a risk that errors in the AI could lead students to false conclusions, and overdependence on it may reduce their independent reasoning skills; there are also questions about academic integrity (Vieriu and Petrea, 2025).
-Ethical norms, such as UNESCO’s recommendations on artificial intelligence ethics, emphasize human supervision and transparency, bias correction and data privacy.
-There are also equity considerations as the uneven availability of AI-enabled devices, reliable Internet access and AI literacy can widen achievement gaps, especially in resource-poor schools.
-Addressing those challenges imply orienting the use of AI to educational objectives and institutional safeguards (Jobin et al., 2019; Floridi and Cowls, 2022; Holmes et al., 2022).
+However there are additionally dangers to such alternatives.
+There’s a danger that errors within the AI may lead college students to false conclusions, and overdependence on it might scale back their unbiased reasoning abilities; there are additionally questions on educational integrity (Vieriu and Petrea, 2025).
+Moral norms, equivalent to UNESCO’s suggestions on synthetic intelligence ethics, emphasize human supervision and transparency, bias correction and knowledge privateness.
+There are additionally fairness concerns because the uneven availability of AI-enabled units, dependable Web entry and AI literacy can widen achievement gaps, particularly in resource-poor faculties.
+Addressing these challenges indicate orienting the usage of AI to academic goals and institutional safeguards (Jobin et al., 2019; Floridi and Cowls, 2022; Holmes et al., 2022).

-From an OBE viewpoint, the infusion of AI in teaching ITC can be characterized through “Outcome–Activity–Assessment” correspondence, where each planned outcome is systematically associated to a hybrid of AI-aided and traditional activities; that themselves are accompanied by assessments capturing reality-based proficiency (Rani et al., 2024; Alwakid et al., 2025; Shanto et al., 2025).
-This paper explores how AI-enabled tasks foster deep learning through sound instruction design.
-These include: using AI visualization and peer teaching to understand entropy and mutual information; deepening the understanding of error-correcting codes through AI-aided debugging and teacher guidance; using AI simulation to analyze performance and complete academic defenses with conceptual and practical grounds.(Kohen-Vacs et al., 2025; Amiri and Islam, 2025).
+From an OBE viewpoint, the infusion of AI in educating ITC may be characterised by way of “End result–Exercise–Evaluation” correspondence, the place every deliberate final result is systematically related to a hybrid of AI-aided and conventional actions; that themselves are accompanied by assessments capturing reality-based proficiency (Rani et al., 2024; Alwakid et al., 2025; Shanto et al., 2025).
+This paper explores how AI-enabled duties foster deep studying by way of sound instruction design.
+These embody: utilizing AI visualization and peer educating to grasp entropy and mutual info; deepening the understanding of error-correcting codes by way of AI-aided debugging and instructor steerage; utilizing AI simulation to research efficiency and full educational defenses with conceptual and sensible grounds.(Kohen-Vacs et al., 2025; Amiri and Islam, 2025).

-It is assumed that if AI is elegantly integrated into a purposeful OBE confirmatory-blended design then student performance and engagement will be improved, and usage patterns reflecting previous readiness, digital literacy and technology access can be revealed (Cao and Phongsatha, 2025; Ji et al., 2024; Mulenga and Shilongo, 2025).
-Some students who have more mathematical prerequisites and a greater degree of AI literacy than their classmates will use it for deeper exploration while the others would rely on procedural support, and hence justifying targeted scaffolding and equity-focused interventions (Garcia Ramos and Wilson-Kennedy, 2024; MacCallum et al., 2024; Lai and Lin, 2025).
+It’s assumed that if AI is elegantly built-in right into a purposeful OBE confirmatory-blended design then scholar efficiency and engagement will probably be improved, and utilization patterns reflecting earlier readiness, digital literacy and know-how entry may be revealed (Cao and Phongsatha, 2025; Ji et al., 2024; Mulenga and Shilongo, 2025).
+Some college students who’ve extra mathematical conditions and a larger diploma of AI literacy than their classmates will use it for deeper exploration whereas the others would depend on procedural help, and therefore justifying focused scaffolding and equity-focused interventions (Garcia Ramos and Wilson-Kennedy, 2024; MacCallum et al., 2024; Lai and Lin, 2025).

-Based on the above background, we design exploratory approach to investigate design of GAI blended instruction in OBE and its impact on student performance.
-In particular, we investigate the fit between design and learning behavior.
-We aim to answer the following four questions:
+Primarily based on the above background, we design exploratory strategy to research design of GAI blended instruction in OBE and its influence on scholar efficiency.
+Specifically, we examine the match between design and studying habits.
+We intention to reply the next 4 questions:

 • RQ1: How does AI blended instruction align to achieving Intended Learning Outcomes (ILOs) in mathematics intensive ITC course?